35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 • Earth tones (terra cotta, chestnut, mushroom, warm greens).

-• Spicy hues (pumpkin, saffron, cinnamon, chile-pepper, and baked apple).
+• Spicy hues (pumpkin, saffron, cinnamon, baked apple).

-The rustic bathrooms above have a similar color scheme, with white walls contrasting the warm honey tones of the wood.
-This provides the perfect opportunity to add vibrant red and orange to the space.
+The rustic bathrooms below have a similar color scheme, with white walls contrasting the warm honey tones of the wood.
+This neutral backdrop provides the perfect opportunity to add vibrant red and orange to the space.
 White walls in a bathroom keep the look light and fresh.

 Neutral Country Bathroom with Industrial Window Shower